-^{} Tank diameters based on listed/standard head ranges only.
+Tank diameters based on listed/standard head ranges only.

-^{} CB&I has other head ranges and support structure diameters available for each capacity tank.
+CB&I has other head ranges and support structure diameters available for each capacity tank.
 Please contact us if you need assistance.

-CB&I is the world's leading designer and builder of storage facilities, tanks and terminals.
-With more than 59,000 structures completed throughout our 130-year history, CB&I has the global expertise and strategically located operations to provide our customers world-class storage solutions for even the most complex energy infrastructure projects.
+CB&I is the world's leading designer and builder of storage facilities, tanks, and terminals.
+With more than 60,000 structures completed throughout its 135+ year history, CB&I has the global expertise and strategically located operations to provide its customers world-class storage solutions for even the most complex energy infrastructure projects.
+CB&I is owned by a consortium of financial investors led by Mason Capital Management.
+To learn more, visit www.cbi.com.